turingschool/mod-0-curriculum/workshops/data-types-fe.md

 ### Variable Assignment x Re-assignment
 In JavaScript, assigning/declaring a variable follows a very clear pattern.
 **Step 1 -** Write the variable keyword `var`
-- `var` is a special keyword in Javascript - it tells the JS interpeter that you are about to declare a new variable!
+- `var` is a special keyword in JavaScript - it tells the JS interpeter that you are about to declare a new variable!

 **Step 2 -** Write a name for your variable in `camelCase`
 - Make sure the first word starts with a `lowercase` letter